~ Updated 10/29/2024: Under Construction…some thoughts about Linear Amplifiers ~

 As designed, there is no AC voltage on the transformer frames.
 A revised circuit, showing how to use half the B+ voltage for tuneup purposes, will be added soon.

 For the 500 watt version, one microwave oven transformer would certainly be enough if it is a robust one but remember that, in this case, the frame of the transformer will have two thousand or more volts on it so be sure to protect it from human contact and insulate it from the chassis!
-In this case, it might be prudent to incorporate a relay to kill the power to the transformer if the lid of the case is opened.
+In this case, it might be prudent to incorporate a relay to kill the power to the transformer and discharge the HV capacitors, if the lid of the case is opened.
 Remember, these high voltage supplies can kill you.
 Safety first; belt and suspenders.

-Be sure to install a HV microwave oven fuse immediately after the filter caps.
+Be sure to install a HV microwave oven fuse immediately after the rectifiers, just before the filter caps.
 These are available on Amazon.com in various milliampere ratings; a single 813 will draw no more than 250 ma so a 500-750 ma fuse would do.
 They are only about $7 for a 4-pack and well worth it.
 Never use an ordinary 120/250 volt AC fuse in a high voltage circuit!

 Following the fuse, install a 50 ohm “glitch” resistor of as high a wattage as you can find (50 watts being ideal).
 If there is a major flash-over or instantaneous HV fault, the glitch resistor will absorb most of the surge and the fuse will likely survive.
 It the fuse does open, it will open in a millisecond or less, protecting your expensive power supply parts.
 Both the fuse and the glitch resistor are cheap insurance.